 “Listen,” I whisper to my eight-year-old son.
 “Do you hear that over there?”
 I point out past the cluster of barren trees and the tiny birds swooping high and low across dried grasslands.
 He stops his forward motion long enough to let the call of a distant bird capture his imagination.
-The two of us have been cooped up inside our flat for over seven weeks now.
+The two of us have been cooped up inside our flat for seven weeks now due to the pandemic.
 Some days we stay in our pajamas.
 Other days, he plays soccer on the back deck.
 The parks in Chicago are all closed.
 Today, this suburban forest preserve is our oasis.
 I can’t remember the last time we heard birds sing.

 “Tree swallows,” the woman with the binoculars tells us.
 Their iridescent blue-green glistens in the setting sun as their white underbellies take us by surprise.
 She is new to this hobby, she explains.
 I smile instinctively, forgetting that she can’t see facial expressions under my homemade mask.
 We linger in the conversation, keeping our safe distance, as the tree swallows grow increasingly friendly, swooping toward us in large daring loops and then darting back across the prairie, flying free.

-Sadly, on our drive out of the city, my son and I witness something tragic, the opposite of free.
-Stuck in unexpected Saturday traffic, but for the coronavirus would be the norm, I take the nearest exit off the freeway.
-Our car climbs toward street level.
+Sadly, on our drive out of the city, my son and I witness something that feel the opposite of free.
+Stuck in unexpected Saturday traffic, I take the nearest exit off the freeway and climb toward street level.
 My son is excitedly pointing out yet another firetruck and ambulance on the overpass—we’ve seen four already.
 From our new height, we look to our left and see a man on the train tracks that run in the middle of the freeway.
 He is clad only in his underwear.
 Instinctively I look for an oncoming el train.

 “Mom?
 What is that man doing?”